 3. Connect Online

 Join us on Facebook, Twitter and Instagram to get the latest news and updates on dating violence laws, stories and more.
 Let people in your social networks know that “love has many definitions, but abuse isn’t one of them.”

 If you or someone you know is experiencing abusive behaviors, our 24 hours a day, 7 days a week hotline partnership with loveisrespect and the National Domestic Violence Hotline is always available.
 Call 1-866-331-9474, chat online or text "loveis" to 22522 to speak with a trained peer advocate.

 Visit your local middle or high school and urge them to implement prevention programs and school policies vital to the positive growth of their students.
 Attend a school board meeting, share statistics, and meet with other parents to push schools towards adopting comprehensive dating violence curricula.
 Join the Love Is Not Abuse coalition, our national grassroots coalition of advocates for dating abuse education.
 Host a Valentine’s Anytime party and ask local media to cover your event.
 Write to your government officials and local community leaders.
 And donate to Break the Cycle -- together, we can end dating violence for good.

 6. Celebrate teenDVmonth

-February is Teen Dating Violence Awareness and Prevention Month.
-Make a difference all month long with It’s Time To Talk Day, Respect Week 2014 and the National Respect Announcement, plus activities, events, letters to community officials and more.
+February is Teen Dating Violence Awareness and Prevention Month, or teenDVmonth.
+Make a difference all month long with It's Time To Talk Day, Respect Week 2016 and the National Respect Announcement, plus activities, events, letters to community officials and more.